How To Form Power Chords And Create Rhythm

 Once you work with these counts you’ll begin to recognize familiar parts of songs you already know.
 So practice these rhythm counts while moving your power chords up, down and around the guitar fretboard.
 That way you will develop your internal clock and be on your way to becoming a good solid rhythm guitar player.
 Which is vitally important.

 Moving your power chords is essential to learn.
 Make sure to lift your fingers slightly off the fretboard but keep them on the strings and play only the two strings that the chord is made of.
 The rest of the strings try to mute with your fretboard hand.
 This will keep unplayed strings from vibrating and causing unwanted sound.
-This will allow you to produce a cleaner, rich guitar tone.
+It will allow you to produce a cleaner, rich guitar tone.

 You’ll also discover how to develop practice habits, basic music theory and much, much more.
 All without previous musical knowledge or ability.
 This can be very very beneficial when getting started.
 If this is you or anyone you know, be sure to order this book today on Amazon and get started having fun learning how to play guitar.